kodeFant/driftercode.com/content/blog/elm-in-react-with-parcel/index.md

 mkdir src/Elm && touch src/Elm/Main.elm
 ```

-We start with just the hard-coded markup.
+We will start with some hard-coded markup.

 Insert this into the `Main.elm` file: